 (1) Instruct the jury to determine, or, if there is no jury,

 find, the total amount of damages sustained by the claimant and the

 proportionate fault of each of the parties in the litigation at the

 time the verdict is rendered; and

 (2) Enter judgment against each defendant found to be liable

 on the basis of the rules of joint and several liability, except

-that if any defendant is thirty percent or less at fault, then that
+that if any defendant is twenty-five percent or less at fault, then

-defendant's liability shall be several and not joint and he or she
+that defendant's liability shall be several and not joint and he or

-shall be liable only for the damages attributable to him or her,
+she shall be liable only for the damages attributable to him or

 (b) Notwithstanding subdivision (2), subsection (a) of this